-These unique half-hour programs include an opportunity to visit Denali's Alaskan huskies at the park's kennels.
-Free buses to the kennels leave the Denali Visitor Center approximately 40 minutes before each demonstration (be advised that there is no parking available near the kennels).
-Demonstrations run three times daily from June 1-September 1, at 10 a.m., 2 p.m. and 4 p.m.
+Half-hour programs offer an opportunity to visit Denali's Alaskan huskies at the park's kennels.
+Free buses to the kennels leave the Denali Visitor Center approximately 40 minutes before each demonstration.
+Demonstrations run daily from June 1 to September 1, at 10 a.m., 2 p.m. and 4 p.m.
 They are offered on a smaller scale in May and after September 1.